 Princi is a bakery chain from Italy that’s located inside the Starbucks Reserve Roastery.
 The square-shaped focaccia pizzas here are great, whether you go for a margherita or a potato-and-pancetta-topped pie.
 Delivery-wise, you can order slices on their own or an entire pizza, but just know that the full sizes cost upwards of $70 since they serve ten people.

 This sister spot to Ma’Ono Fried Chicken is open for delivery and takeout orders for New York and Detroit-style pies, with toppings ranging from spaghetti and meatballs to Portuguese sausage and pineapple.
 If you love ranch, we recommend adding a few cups on the side to dip your pizza crust in.
-Their University District location is temporarily closed.
+They also have a location in the University District.

-We’ll admit that a pizza topped with pepperoni and mac and cheese sounds maybe like something a toddler would eat, but trust us when we say that it’s our favorite pie at Petoskey’s, a great pizzeria in Fremont.
-And after a brief hiatus this past spring, they’re open again and offer delivery.
+We’ll admit that a pizza topped with pepperoni and mac and cheese sounds maybe like something a toddler would eat, but trust us when we say that it’s our favorite pie at Petoskey’s, a sports bar in Fremont.
 Make sure to also add an order of fried Wisconsin cheese curds.

 When you’re dealing with thin Neapolitan pies fresh from a searing oven, cutting it into slices can prove to make the middle soggy and messy.
 Cinque Terre, a great pizza spot in South Lake Union, handles this issue by refusing to slice up their takeout pies.
 That way, the bottom stays crisp and dry.
 To maximize on this, we recommend a pie with not too many toppings, like a classic margherita.